phalla-doll/safe-venting-space/README.md

      - Copy the "Internal Integration Token" → set as `NOTION_API_KEY` in `.env.local`
    - Create a Notion database:
      - Create a new database in your Notion workspace
+     - Add the following properties:
-     - Add a property named `content` with type "Rich Text"
+       - `content` with type "Rich Text"
+       - `username` with type "Rich Text" (optional, but recommended)
+       - `fingerprint` with type "Rich Text" (optional, but recommended)
      - Share the database with your integration (click "..." → "Connections" → select your integration)
      - Copy the database ID from the URL (the part after the last `/` and before `?`) → set as `NOTION_DATABASE_ID` in `.env.local`